Skip to content

 Training requests let the team review and approve runs before compute starts.
 Works for humans and for AI agents that want to train things.

-Why TReqs →
+TReqs →

 Try it on your last run